Type of Sarcoma: Undifferentiated Pleomorphic Sarcoma

 Date of Diagnosis: 2008

 It was January of 2008 and I had turned 65 the year before.
-I had been incredibly healthy all my life, with the exception of one night, I hadn’t been in a hospital as a patient for over 60 years.
-One morning, after working out at Lifetime Fitness, my significant other of 16 years, Connie Dow, noticed a bulge in my left posterior thigh.
+I had been incredibly healthy all my life – with the exception of one night, I hadn’t been in a hospital as a patient for over 60 years.
+One morning, after working out at Lifetime Fitness, my significant other, Connie Dow, noticed a bulge in my left posterior thigh.
 I was not sure what it was, I had not seen anything like this before.
 After some coaxing from Connie, I made an appointment with my primary physician.

 I arrived at Fairview University Hospital on April 1 to begin chemo therapy.
 I remember being numb and very apprehensive about my course of treatment, especially since Dr. Cheng had told me that my chances of long-term survival were approximately 50%.
 From April 1 to about December 15 I completed the entire course of treatment.

-Since 2009 I have been the Party in the Park Chair for two years, worked on the Raffle Committee for several years and currently sit on the Board of Directors.
+Since 2009 I have been the Party in the Park Chair, worked on the Raffle Committee, served on the Board of Directors and an RIS liaison to other sarcoma organizations.
 I look forward to many more years of fulfilling the mission of Rein in Sarcoma.